Well that was easier than I thought it would be.

 Just over a month ago, I wrote here about how I was gonna try not to drink alcohol during February.

-Its been a fascinating experience.
-When I first started, it honestly felt like this could be one of the harder challenges that I’ve set myself.
+It’s been a fascinating experience.
+When I first started, felt like it could be one of the harder challenges that I’ve set myself.

 And that’s not because all the others have been easy.
 For example, I ran a marathon without training for it.
-Although that felt hard in the moment, it was all over in 4 and a bit hours.
+Although that felt hard in the moment, it was all over in a few hours.
 Could I last for 1 month?

 Well…as it turns out, yes!
 The interesting thing is that it gets easier as you go on.
 If you are a rational sort of person (and you probably are) you might think that going 28 days without alcohol would be 28 times harder than going 1 day without.

-I felt great and, as a bonus, was able to eat as much as I wanted and still shed some fat.
+I felt great and, as a bonus, was able to eat as much as I wanted and still add some muscle / shed some fat.

 The Escape Artist is British.
 And, if you are British, it is basically good manners to drink as much alcohol as possible when the sun comes out.
-And when the booze is free…well that’s good personal finance as well….am I right?
+And when the booze is free…well that’s good personal finance as well.

 The Escape Artist did not get to where he is today by leaving £5 / $5 / €5 notes lying on the floor.
 Nor by turning down free food and drink.
 So imagine my inner turmoil when the sun is shining, I’m stood in front of a free bar…and, oh no, its Dry February!